 19. Port scanning and sniffing

 Port scanning and sniffing have the core same objective which is to work out a system’s vulnerabilities.
 Port scanning analyses a system’s 65,000+ ports to assess if any ports are open and if the hacker can infiltrate a connection or malware via the opening.
 Sniffing is the act of analysing servers and networks with the aim to assess potential breach options.
 The best way to stop an attack is to prevent scanners and sniffers entering the system.
-Patching Operating Systems and Application Whitelisting are the first lines of defence.
+Patching Operating Systems and Application Control are the first lines of defence.

 20. Brute force attack

 Brute force attacks are a technique used by hackers to attempt to gain access to a company’s systems and files.
 The concept is simple: hackers work to calculate every possible password combination required to ‘crack’ a security code.
 Brute force attacks are more common for larger companies, as it can take a hacker a long time crack the code.
 In 2016, a brute force attack resulted in hackers gaining access to 21 million Alibaba accounts.
 Brute force attacks are best prevented with strong Password Management.